neosoultech/bioimpedance_msp430_test/README.md

 - read one byte

 Mailbox is a byte buffer.
-Mailbox data is written as one sequential I2C write starting at address 0x2008.
+Mailbox data is written as one sequential I2C write starting at address 0x2008, not as normal EEPROM/NDEF memory.

 ---